Click YouTube to listen to songs by Kevan Koya

 The Black Wish Hounds Album

-Just before turning off Mouse lane to Pete’s studio I notice a stone plaque with a poem written by John Stanley Purvis (using the name Philip Johnson).
+Just before turning off Mouse lane to Pete’s studio there is a commemorative plaque with a poem written by John Stanley Purvis (using the name Philip Johnson).
 The poem is called "The Lane from Steyning to the Ring"

 The Lane from Steying to the Ring

 I can’t forget the lane that goes from Steyning to the Ring